NCAR/DART/guide/checking-your-assimilation.rst

    short time window, such as a second or two when you know there are observations available.

+These programs are described in the
+:doc:`Programs directory <../assimilation_code/programs/readme>`.

 Configuring your run so that filter does a single assimilation and exits
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~